It seems like we’ve entered the era of ADHD epidemics.

 Sadly, Dr. Jensen’s didn’t manage to persuade the Congress, so we’ll still have to wait for more “research” to prove all the benefits of this great herb before it becomes an official treatment for ADHD.

-Sativa or Indica for ADHD?
+Sativa or indica for ADD/ADHD?

-As Dr. Berman reported, even a small dose of marijuana with low levels of THC would help ease the symptoms.
+Remember, even a small dose of marijuana with low levels of THC would help ease the symptoms.